 My notes remark that Genesis copies encountered around this point in the sub-missions started to display his one wing.
 My notes also remark that at another point, Kyle shouted that he got “butt-bummed by a bird.”
 “That’s what happened!” he added.
 “It hit me with its ass and it died!
 Its ass does over 4000 damage without Barrier equipped!”

 Down in the lobby, Genesis Copies and rogue robots were laying siege.
-Zack fought them off using one of our favourite materia: Hell Thundaga, which we had collected from a sub-mission.
+Zack fought them off using one of our favourite materia: Hell Thundaga, which we had collected from a side-mission.
 Sephiroth arrived soon after, blaming “Hollander” for the attack.
-Hollander was a former Shinra scientist who had invented the Genesis Copy technology, but now held a grudge against the company.
+The game quickly informs us that Hollander was a former Shinra scientist who invented the Genesis Copy technology, but now held a grudge against the company.
 Zack and Sephiroth agreed not to believe Genesis that was supporting a scientist who was out to get Shinra apparently out of petty revenge, despite the presence of the Genesis Copies in the invasion force?
 I’m not sure if I agree with their reasoning on that.
 In any event, the two of them split up into the city to save the citizens.

 While out on rescue in the streets, Zack discovered one of the Turks being attacked by several Genesis Copies.
 But before he could come to her aid, he was interrupted by two other Turks, who began to argue matters of jurisdiction.
 These two are Reno and Rude, characters from FFVII itself.
 Reno, as readers of this blog already know, is voiced by Quenton Flynn, who was… shall we say… “introduced” to the role in Kingdom Hearts 2, where he voices Axel, who was designed to be fundamentally the same character in a distinct role.
 Reno traditionally shares voice actors with Axel in all regions for exactly this reason.